Medical questions & health advice by board certified doctors

-"Is it normal for one's period to sometimes be late?
+"Is it normal for one's period to sometimes be late?"

 What is the normal range for a woman's period to be late?
 I'm usually pretty regular, but this month my period is more than a week late.
 Exactly how abnormal is that?
 I have been sexually active, so of course I'm worrying about pregnancy.

 If you were regular, and being a week late is new for you, and you are sexually active, then you very well may be pregnant.
 Having irregular periods can be due to other issues.
 If you have lost a lot of weight recently, this can cause you to miss a period.
 Irregular periods is a symptom of a common conditions called polycystic ovarian syndrome.
 I suggest that you start by going to the grocery store and buying a home pregnancy test.
 If used correctly, the home pregnancy test can be very accurate.
 Whether it is negative or positive, I suggest that you schedule an appointment with your OBGYN or primary care physician, whoever you see normally for your feminine health.
 If you are pregnant, then you will want to be seen by an OBGYN soon.
 If not, your doctor may want to begin a work up for why you missed a period.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.